OffcierCia/ultimate-defi-research-base/README.md

 # Ultimate DeFi & Blockchain Research Base

-Here we collect and discuss the best DeFI &amp; Blockchain researches and tools
+Here we collect and discuss the best DeFI &amp; Blockchain researches and tools - contributions are welcome.

 Feel free to submit a pull request, with anything from small fixes to translations, docs or tools you'd like to add.
-If adding a new tool or data, **please add a brief description**.
-Contributions are welcome.

 **[Support Project](https://github.com/OffcierCia/ultimate-defi-research-base/blob/main/README.md#support-project)**